 Contact Our Experienced Maryland Personal Injury Attorney to Discuss Your Insurance Settlement

-If you or a family member were injured in a car crash or other type of accident, you should contact an experienced personal injury attorney today.
+If you or a family member were injured in a car crash or other type of accident, you should contact an experienced Maryland personal injury attorney today.
 Baltimore personal injury lawyer Randolph Rice possesses extensive experience with a variety of injury cases, and he would be honored to work with you.
-To schedule a free legal consultation to discuss your potential case, contact the Law Offices of Randolph Rice at (410) 694-7291.
+To schedule a free legal consultation to discuss your potential case, contact Rice, Murtha & Psoras at (410) 694-7291.
 You can also contact the firm by using our online submission form.